EschimeseAlexis/Frontend-Mentor/README.md

 ## The challenge

-Your challenge is to build out this feature section and get it looking as close to the design as possible.
+Your challenge is to build out this testimonials grid section and get it looking as close to the design as possible.

 You can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.

-Your users should:
+Your users should be able to:

 - View the optimal layout for the site depending on their device's screen size